sguox002/leetcode/leetcode-all.md

 ->>

 ## graph
+<<-863	All Nodes Distance K in Binary Tree    		56.8%	Medium
+form a graph and bfs from the node.
+->>

 <<-1042	Flower Planting With No Adjacent    		48.4%	Medium
 n gardens, given a list of edges (bidirectional).
 In each garden plant one type of 4 types of flowers. all garden have <=3 paths into or leaving it.